Updated CDC schools guidance prioritizes in-person learning, even if all Covid-19 safety measures aren't in place

 The CDC suggests schools take steps to promote Covid-19 vaccination, including offering vaccines on site, providing paid sick leave for employees to get vaccinated and excusing absences for students to get vaccinated.
 Covid-19 vaccines are currently available for people ages 12 and older in the US.

-In line with current CDC guidance, the agency recommends unvaccinated people over the age of 2 wear masks when indoors, noting that in general, people don't need to wear masks outdoors.
-People who are fully vaccinated generally do not need to wear masks.
+While the vaccinated can go without a mask, the agency recommends unvaccinated people over the age of 2 wear masks when indoors.

+In general, people don't need to wear masks outdoors, but in areas with high coronavirus transmission, people who aren't fully vaccinated may still want to wear them in some circumstances.

 "Consistent and correct mask use by people who are not fully vaccinated is especially important indoors and in crowded settings, when physical distancing cannot be maintained," the CDC notes.

+The CDC guidance details layers of ways schools can prevent spread while staying open for in-person learning: "Screening testing, ventilation, handwashing and respiratory etiquette, staying home when sick and getting tested, contact tracing in combination with quarantine and isolation, and cleaning and disinfection are also important layers of prevention to keep schools safe."

-The CDC says physical distancing should be practiced in schools where not everyone is vaccinated, but students should not be excluded from in-person learning to maintain physical distancing.
+Physical distancing should be practiced in schools where not everyone is vaccinated, it said, but students should not be excluded from in-person learning in order to maintain physical distancing.

+Anyone experiencing symptoms that could be Covid-19 or flu should get tested, and stay home if they're sick.
+The guidance says unvaccinated people who were exposed to Covid-19 should quarantine, but fully vaccinated people who don't have symptoms do not need to quarantine or get tested after an exposure to a person with Covid-19.

+Cohorting -- keeping people in small groups that stay together throughout the day -- can be useful to limit contacts, but it doesn't replace other key safety measures, the agency says.
+Cohorting people who are and are not vaccinated separately is not recommended.

-The agency is advising jurisdictions to closely monitor Covid-19 transmission, vaccination coverage, screening testing and outbreaks when making decisions about the prevention strategies needed in their area.
+The agency advises close monitoring of Covid-19 transmission, vaccination coverage, screening testing and outbreaks when making decisions about the prevention strategies needed in their area.

-"Screening testing, ventilation, handwashing and respiratory etiquette, staying home when sick and getting tested, contact tracing in combination with quarantine and isolation, and cleaning and disinfection are also important layers of prevention to keep schools safe," the guidance says.

-The CDC says the guidance is meant to supplement, not replace, local guidance and policies.
+In a White House Covid-19 briefing on Friday, CDC Director Dr. Rochelle Walensky sounded the alarm about "new and concerning trends" in cases and hospitalizations in areas with low levels of vaccination.

+"Simply put, in areas of low vaccination coverage, cases and hospitalizations are up," Walensky said.
+"Further, we are seeing some small clusters and larger outbreaks of Covid-19 in locations such as camps and community events where proper, hard-learned prevention strategies are not enforced and the virus is readily able to thrive."

 The-CNN-Wire